bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 multiexponentation is then computed using a small table and 64 doublings and additions after recoding a_1, a_2, a_3 and a_4.
-The algorithm is considerably faster then the one without endomorphisms listed above.
+The algorithm is considerably faster then the one without endomorphisms above.

-We describe each operation seperately: the computation of the endomorphisms, the scalar decompositon and recoding, and lastly the computation of the final results.
+We describe each operation separately: the computation of the endomorphisms, the scalar decompositon and recoding, and lastly the computation of the final results.
 Each section refers to constants listed in an appendix.
 These operations make use of the coordinates